saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#orderdirection">OrderDirection</a>!</td>
 <td>

-Specifies the direction in which to sort the attributes
+Specifies the direction in which to sort the attributes.

 </td>
 </tr>